 French, Spanish, English, Hungarian, some Portuguese

 We have various options, depending on who is living here already.
-We have a yurts and bell tents, sometimes accommodation may be shared with another volunteer.
+We have bell tents, sometimes accommodation may be shared with another volunteer.
 When these spaces are full, depending on skill and community needs we can also take extra volunteers who are happy to camp.

 Thursday there is a weekly market in the town of Orgiva, which is a good place to get supplies and socialise.